Aaroncunliffe/CustomStringClass/README.md

 # Custom String Class

-A custom string class made in C++, Dynamically allocates memory, Implements a lot of the default functions from std::string.
+A custom string class made using C++, Dynamically allocates memory, implements a lot of the default functions from std::string.
 Can be initialized and treated just like a normal std::string in c++

 ## Overview of basic use